Kamal Adli: Career

-Kamal's first role in acting was in 2008, a small role in the second season of drama series Renjis on Astro Ria.
-He began his career as a host with the show Pandanganku, Ceritaku, which was also broadcast on Astro Ria.
-In 2009, Kamal was given the lead role as Nik in the superhero science fiction TV3 drama, Bio-Nik produced by KRU Studios.
-This drama revolves around a teenager named Nik who is seriously injured in a road accident, then resurrected by equipping him with various sophisticated and versatile robotic features in his body.
+Kamal's first acting role came in 2008, a minor part in the second season of the drama series Renjis on Astro Ria.
+He began his career as a host with the show Pandanganku, Ceritaku, also broadcast on Astro Ria.
+In 2009, Kamal took the lead role of Nik in the superhero science fiction TV3 drama Bio-Nik, produced by KRU Studios.
+The drama follows a teenager named Nik who is critically injured in a road accident and subsequently revived with sophisticated, versatile robotic enhancements to his body.

-After Bio-Nik, Kamal acted with Liyana Jasmay through the drama Zati & Si Mawas.
-Kamal's first role on the big screen came in 2010 when he starred in his debut film, Niyang Rapik directed by Ahmad Idham with Shaheizy Sam and Awal Ashaari.
+After Bio-Nik, Kamal starred opposite Liyana Jasmay in the drama Zati & Si Mawas.
+His first film role came in 2010, in Niyang Rapik, directed by Ahmad Idham and co-starring Shaheizy Sam and Awal Ashaari.

-In 2011, Kamal along with Liyana and Zahiril Adzim starred in the horror film Senjakala directed by Ahmad Idham in which he played the role of a villager's assistant.
-He first paired with Intan Ladyana through the film Kembar Siang directed by Hatta Azad Khan, Kamal played the role of two twin sisters, namely Awal and Awi.
-Next, he starred in the drama Ana lu'lu with Nora Danish which was broadcast on Slot Lestary TV3.
+In 2011, Kamal appeared alongside Liyana and Zahiril Adzim as a villager's assistant in the horror film Senjakala, directed by Ahmad Idham.
+He was first paired with Intan Ladyana in the film Kembar Siang, directed by Hatta Azad Khan, in which Kamal played twin brothers, Awal and Awi.
+He also starred alongside Nora Danish in the drama Ana lu'lu, broadcast on TV3's Slot Lestary.

-Working again under the direction of Idham, Kamal paired with Indonesian actress, Olivia Lubis Jensen through the Malaysia-Indonesia romantic film, Gerimis Mengundang which was broadcast on 31 May 2012.
-Kamal returned to the big screen by playing the main character in the series Putera Rayyan on Slot Samarinda TV3 with his two heroines, Miera Leyana and Nad Zainal.
+Working again under Idham's direction, Kamal co-starred with Indonesian actress Olivia Lubis Jensen in the Malaysia–Indonesia romantic film Gerimis Mengundang, broadcast on 31 May 2012.
+He then returned to television as the lead in the series Putera Rayyan, on TV3's Slot Samarinda, alongside Miera Leyana and Nad Zainal.